evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

-You will now see the results for both dataset at once:
+You will now see the summary results for both dataset:

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif) NEW IMAGE TO BE ADDED

-Each such evaluation that computes a score for every text in the dataset is called as `descriptor`.
+Each evaluation that computes a score for every text in the dataset is called a `descriptor`.
 Descriptors can be numerical (like the `TextLength()` you just used) or categorical.

-Evidently has a lot of built-in descriptors.
-For example, try other simple statistics like `SentenceCount()` or `WordCount()`.
+Evidently has many built-in descriptors.
+For example, try other simple statistics like SentenceCount() or WordCount().
 We'll show more complex examples below.

 {% hint style="success" %}
 **List of all descriptors** See available descriptors in the "Descriptors" section of [All Metrics](https://docs.evidentlyai.com/reference/all-metrics) table.